intel-gpu/intel-gpu-cse-backports/README.md

 versions of various distros.
 Each backport is on a topic branch.
 Current support status is documented on the topic branch.

+## Branching and tagging strategy

+We will no longer update branches and add tags for specific operating systems.
+At the moment, all supported operating systems can be built from the branches listed below and have corresponding tags with the branch name suffix:

+- main
+   - SLES 15SP4
+   - Ubuntu 20.04 (kernel 5.15)
+   - Ubuntu 22.04 (kernel 5.17)
+   - RHEL 8.6

+- legacy
+   - SLES 15SP3

 ## Dependencies
 This driver is part of a collection of kernel mode drivers that together enable support for Intel graphics.
 The backports